 And

-…………… [Name of Certification Body], with offices at …………… [address] (herein after referred to as “the Certification Body”)

-The IEC and the Certification Body are hereinafter sometimes referred to as the “Parties” or separately referred to as a “Party”.
+The Certification Body of xxxx with offices at xxxx (herein after referred to as ‘the Certification Body’The IEC and the Certification Body are hereinafter sometimes referred to as the “Parties” or separately referred to as a “Party”.

 Whereas:

-The IEC owns the IECEx Conformity Mark and has published Regulations, IECEx 04 describing the IECEx Conformity Mark, its meaning and the requirements for management and licensing of the IECEx Conformity Mark
+The IEC owns the IECEx Conformity Mark and has published Rules, (the IECEx Conformity Mark Rules IECEx 04) describing the IECEx Conformity Mark, its meaning and the requirements for management and licensing of the IECEx Conformity Mark

 The IEC has approved the creation of the IECEx Conformity Mark Licensing System defined below for the purpose of managing the licensing of the use of the IECEx Conformity Mark

-The Certification Body is an accepted IECEx Certification Body (ExCB) in accordance with IECEx 02 and has applied to be recognized as an IECEx Conformity Mark License issuing Body to be authorized to license the use of the IECEx Conformity Mark in accordance with the IECEx Conformity Mark Regulations, IECEx 04 and Rules and Procedures detailed in IECEx Operational Document OD 422, as amended.
+The Certification Body is an accepted IECEx Certification Body (ExCB) in accordance with IECEx 02 and has applied to be recognized as an IECEx Conformity Mark License issuing Body to be authorized to license the use of the IECEx Conformity Mark in accordance with the IECEx Conformity Mark Rules, IECEx 04 and Rules and Procedures detailed in IECEx Operational Document OD 422, always in their currently valid versions available on the IECEx internet website at www.iecex.com.

 Definitions

-“Regulations” means the IECEx Conformity Mark Regulations, IECEx 04, always in their valid versions
+“Rules” means the IECEx Conformity Mark Rules, IECEx 04, always in their currently valid versions

 “The IECEx Management Committee (ExMC)” means the Management Committee of the IECEx System and all its Programs, including the Licensing of the IECEx Conformity Mark defined above

-“IECEx Conformity Mark” means the IECEx Conformity Mark owned and operated by the IEC as defined in the IECEx Conformity Mark Regulation, IECEx 04
+“IECEx Conformity Mark” means the IECEx Conformity Mark owned and operated by the IEC as defined in the IECEx Conformity Mark Rules, IECEx 04 The IECEx Conformity Mark’ is reproduced in Annex A of the Rules IECEx 04

+EX equipment’ means the equipment covered by an IECEx Certificate of Conformity issued in accordance with the IECEx Scheme Rules for Certified Equipment, and listed on the IECEx Conformity Mark License.

 It is hereby agreed as follows: